QihanQG/ECS-179-Final-Project/ProjectDocument.md

 ![](https://github.com/QihanQG/ECS-179-Final-Project/blob/main/imgs/zombie_walk_.gif)

-Then I work with Cheng-yuan to implement the building/town scripts.

-#### assets:
-Lego" (https://skfb.ly/MEGs) by Jody_Hong
-(http://creativecommons.org/licenses/by/4.0/).
-Rigging and animations by Adobe mixamo
+Then I work with Cheng Yuan to implement the building/town scripts.
+Given the time constraint, we decided to keep it simple.
+The research building passively upgrades turret attributes as long as its health remains above 20%.
+But only newly spawned turrets inherit these upgrades.
+The production building spawns turrets at predefined fortress points, tracking availability and only spawning at unoccupied locations.

 *Name: Cheng-yuan Liu*
 *Email: cgyliu@ucdavis.edu*